Students are eligible to go through the committee process if they are:

 Mark Spritzer, Associate Professor of Biology, co-chair

-Hannah Benz, MD, Assistant Director, Health Professions and STEM
+Hannah Benz, MD, Associate Director, Health Professions and STEM

 Michole Biancosino, Assistant Professor of Theatre

 Randall Ganiban, Professor of Classics